 Next slice off the tough middle bit from each leaf (the outer part of the leaf, see photo).
 Your leaves are now ready to be turned into cabbage rolls.

-How to prep the rice
+How to prep the rice for cabbage rolls with turkey

 Cook the rice al dente (by using a little less water than normally) with a little salt (1/3 teaspoon) before combining with the meat, onions and seasoning.
 Allow it to cool completely before making the stuffing mixture.